 Application Type Estimated Minimum Timeline

-Currently Licensed in the US With CPQ or NRHSP Credential 3 months
+Currently Licensed in the US with CPQ or NRHSP Credential 3 months

 Educated in Canada or the US (CPA or APA accredited) 8 months

-Educated in Canada or the US (non-accredited or Educated outside of Canada or the US) 12 months+
+Educated in Canada or the US (non-accredited) or Educated outside of Canada or the US 12 months+

 Applying To Be A Registered Psychologist

-Applicants Currently Registered in a Canadian jurisdiction
+Applicants Currently Licensed in a Canadian jurisdiction (Labour Mobility)

 The information in this section is for applicants who: